eheimer/openworld_api/README.md

 - encapsulate the vast bulk of the game logic
 - responsible for all error logging
 - need to know nothing about the request or response
+- avoid injecting repositories from other modules.
+Instead, create methods on the services that those repositories are associated with

 #### Factories